Blackrock Island, County Mayo: Loss of lighthouse keeper in 1937

 In September 1937 the then lighthouse-keeper, Patrick Monaghan, was swept from the lighthouse by a freak wave.
-The visit of his descendants to the island is described in the RTÉ radio documentary "Good Day at Blackrock".
+The visit of his descendants to the island is described in the RTÉ Radio 1 documentary Good Day at Blackrock.

 Attack by German bomber in 1940

 On 20 August 1940, a German bomber attacked the SS Macville which was passing close to the island and damaged several lantern panes and the roof.
-A Focke-Wulf Fw 200 Condor of Kampfgeschwader 40 was claimed to have dropped two SD250 bombs and damaged a freighter southwest of Blacksod (possibly Macville) on this date, with other sources confirming damage (though no confirmed casualties) to Macville.
+A Focke-Wulf Fw 200 Condor of Kampfgeschwader 40 was claimed to have dropped two SD250 bombs and damaged a freighter southwest of Blacksod (possibly Macville) on this date, with other sources confirming damage to Macville.